AJohnston29/Instrumental-Project/README.md

 ## How to Get Help

 Have a question?
 Run into a problem?
-Feel free to [send me an email](anthondj@usc.edu) and I will respond within one business day.
+Feel free to [send me an email](anthondj@usc.edu) or file a GitHub issue and I will respond within one business day.

 ## The Author